 Optimizely Analytics vs. Amplitude, Statsig, and Eppo

-Analytics platforms determine how your team works with data for years to come.
+Experimentation platforms determine how your team tests, learns, and optimizes for years to come.
 We built this honest comparison because buyers deserve transparent information about tradeoffs, not marketing pitches.

 The goal isn't to convince you to choose Optimizely Analytics; it's to help you choose what actually fits your needs.